 Summer – a season of relaxing, vacations, and fun.
-It can also be costly if you aren’t intentional with your money and if you’re wondering how to save money in the summer, you might like these summer budgeting tips!
+It can also be costly if you aren’t intentional with your money.

 Our summer seems to be getting shorter every year.
-I am not sure if it is because we are getting older and busier or if the warmer season is scientifically getting shorter.
+Is it because we are getting older and busier, or is the warmer season scientifically getting shorter?

-I do know that we are always trying to cram as much fun into the summer as we can while simultaneously trying to relax and enjoy the warmer weather.
+I know that we are always trying to cram as much fun into the summer as possible while simultaneously trying to relax and enjoy the warmer weather.

-The last thing that I would ever want is to spend so much money on the fun that it would put a cloud of stress and anxiety over our family because we spent too much money.
+The last thing I would ever want is to spend so much on fun that it would put a cloud of stress and anxiety over our family because we spent too much money.

-So let’s find some ways to save money this summer while still making those amazing memories!
+So, let’s find some ways to save money this summer while making those unforgettable memories!

 1. Skip day camps.

-Get together with other moms in the neighborhood and ut on a soccer camp.
-Ask a Highschool soccer player if he or she would like to volunteer their time and come one day to run drills and chat about soccer.
+Get together with other moms in the neighborhood and put on a soccer camp.
+Ask a high school soccer player if they would like to volunteer their time and come one day to run drills and chat about soccer.